The generalized triangle inequalities in thick Euclidean buildings of rank 2: Introduction

 As already pointed out in \cite{KLM2} for the case of \emph{exotic} spherical Coxeter complexes (i.e.\ when it is the Coxeter complex of a Euclidean building but it does not occur for a symmetric space) the structure of the set $\mathcal{P}_n(\triangle_{sph})$ cannot be described with this method, since we do not have a Schubert calculus for these Coxeter complexes.
 Thus, the structure of $\mathcal{P}_n(\triangle_{sph})$ for these Coxeter complexes and even its convexity were unknown.
 It is clear that we can restrict our attention to irreducible Coxeter complexes.
 By a result of Tits \cite{Tits_w}, exotic irreducible Coxeter complexes occur only in rank 2.
 Our main result is the description of $\polspace$ in this case (compare with Theorem~\ref{thm:mainthm}).

-\begin{thm} For a Euclidean building $X$ of rank 2, the space $\polspace$ is a finite sided convex polyhedral cone.
+\begin{thm} For a thick Euclidean building $X$ of rank 2, the space $\polspace$ is a finite sided convex polyhedral cone.
 The set of inequalities defining $\polspace$ can be given in terms of the combinatorics of the spherical Coxeter complex associated to $X$. \end{thm}

 The inequalities given in our main theorem coincide with the so-called {\em weak triangle inequalities} (cf. \cite[Sec.
 3.8]{KLM1}).
-Moreover, our arguments also work (see Remark~\ref{rem:weakineq2}) to prove the weak triangle inequalities for buildings of arbitrary rank (cf. \cite[Thm.
+Moreover, our arguments also work (see Theorem~\ref{thm:weakineq}) to prove the weak triangle inequalities for buildings of arbitrary rank (cf. \cite[Thm.
 3.34]{KLM1}).
 For symmetric spaces, these inequalities correspond to specially simple intersections of Schubert cells in the description of $\polspace$ given in \cite{KLM1}.
 Their description depend only in the Weyl group of $X$ and therefore, they can be defined for arbitrary Coxeter complexes.

 Consider the {\em side length map} $\sigma: Pol_n(X)=X^n\rightarrow \eucch^n$.
 The set $\polspace$ which we are interested in is nothing else than the image of $\sigma$.
 We use a direct geometric approach to describe this image.
 Our main idea is to study the singular values of $\sigma$ by deforming the sides of a given polygon in $X$.
 This strategy was already used for the case of symmetric spaces by B.\ Leeb in \cite{Leebnotes} to give a simple proof of the Thompson Conjecture (cf. \cite[Theorem 1.1]{KLM1}).
 In this paper we adapt this {\em variational} method to the case of Euclidean buildings and use it to describe the space $\mathcal{P}_n(X)$.
+This approach is new in the sense that it does not rely in Schubert calculus at all.

 Throughout this paper we state the results, whenever possible, in such a way that they apply to Euclidean buildings of arbitrary rank.
 In particular, Sections~\ref{sec:polygons}, \ref{sec:criticalvalues} and \ref{sec:crosswalls} (except Lemma~\ref{lem:crossablewallsrank2} and Proposition~\ref{prop:unionofcones}) do not use the assumption on the rank of the building.
 And when we do use the assumption, we indicate it explicitly in the statement of the corresponding result.